List of equipment of the Philippine Navy: Navarette class patrol craft

-Jose Andrada class coastal patrol craft
+Andrada class patrol craft

 Designed to US Coast Guard standards and originally built by Trinity-Equitable Shipyards in New Orleans, USA.
 22 units ordered by the Philippine Navy in several batches, with later batches assembled in the Philippines by Atlantic Gulf & Pacific Shipyard using knock-down kits.
 Earlier batches from PC-370 to PC-378 were armed only with 12.7mm and 7.62mm machine guns, later variants came standard with Mk.
 38 Mod.
 0 25mm Bushmaster cannons.
 Upgrade works are planned but still pending funding approval.